mlswg/mls-protocol/draft-barnes-mls-protocol.md

 messages to the group.
 Note that unlike TLS and DTLS, there is not a consolidated handshake phase to the protocol.
 Rather, handshake messages are exchanged throughout the lifetime of a group, whenever a change is made to the group state.
-This means a an unbounded number of interleaved application and handshake messages.
+This means an unbounded number of interleaved application and handshake messages.

 An MLS handshake message encapsulates a specific message that